 Create a master index of all your files.
 Indicate the category they belong to, how long you need (or want to) keep them and their location (paper, digital or safety box).
 Print it and keep it with your files.
 Give one to your spouse.
 That way, you’ll not only save time to file or retrieve a document but also avoid creating duplicate files.

 Keep your action files into a magazine holder on your desk as you’ll need to access them frequently.
 Your reference files can be kept in a filing cabinet, or on a shelf in magazine holders or binders.
 Whichever option you choose, remember to FILE, NEVER EVER PILE.
 A pile attracts clutter and makes it difficult to find a document when you need it.

 If you file some of your documents electronically, use the same naming convention and filing structure as for your paper files.

 Work with your files for one week or two in case you need to change the name of a file or a category or move a file from one category to another.
 Then label your file folders properly.

 Maintain your filing system by purging regularly.
 If possible, apply the one in one out rule: when you file your latest phone bill on the top, discard the oldest one at the bottom.

-Processes are essential to stay on top of your paperwork.
-Download your free guide 4 SIMPLE PROCESSES TO TAME YOUR PAPER CLUTTER ONCE AND FOR ALL.
-It includes 2 extremely useful printables: a paper retention decision flow and a document retention guideline.
+Procedures are essential to stay on top of your paperwork.
+Free yourself from your paper clutter, once and for all.
+Download your free guide 4 KEY PROCEDURES TO GET YOUR PAPER UNDER CONTROL, including 2 extremely useful printables: a paper retention decision flow and a document retention guideline.
+Download it now!